Can You Learn Video Game Music on Piano?

 Does Video Game Music Count as Real Music?

 Yes, video game music absolutely counts as “real” music.
 This question might sound ridiculous, but it comes up often!
-Video games are perhaps the world’s leading form of media at the moment, they attract the very best composers, and the soundtracks alone earn millions of views and streams on YouTube and Spotify.
+Not all music lessons are intended to help with school acceptance, win competitions, and build a career.
+Sometimes, they help students enjoy life and have fun.
+Furthermore, video games are perhaps the world’s leading form of media at the moment, they attract the very best composers, and the soundtracks alone earn millions of views and streams on YouTube and Spotify.

 Video game soundtracks are often relatively simple, harmonically speaking.
 They aren’t written to be musically complicated, but they are written to create a mood and tell a story.
 That makes them a great tool for young musicians learning about theory, instrumentation, and how those disciplines influence the music you listen to on a daily basis.